 The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on the convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under the Charter Holdings' indentures and other specified tests are met.
 For the quarter ended March 31, 2005, there was no default under Charter Holdings' indentures and other specified tests were met.
 However, Charter Holdings did not meet the leverage ratio of 8.75 to 1.0 based on March 31, 2005 financial results.
-As a result, distributions from Charter Holdings to Charter or Charter Holdco are currently restricted and will continue to be restricted until that test is met.
+As a result, distributions from Charter Holdings to Charter Holdco are currently restricted and will continue to be restricted until that test is met.
 During this restriction period, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments in Charter Holdco or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.

 We were required to register for resale by April 21, 2005 our 5.875% convertible senior notes due 2009 issued in November 2004.
-Since these convertible notes were not registered by that date, we have incurred liquidated damages since that date at a rate of 0.25% per annum of the accreted principal amount of the notes.
-The rate will increase to 0.50% from and after July 20, 2005 if the notes have not been registered by that date.
-The liquidated damages will be payable by Charter in cash so long as the convertible notes remained unregistered, but not to exceed a maximum period of two years from the original issuance date.
+Since these convertible notes were not registered by that date, we incurred liquidated damages, at a rate of 0.25% per annum of the accreted principal amount of the notes.
+[The rate will increase to 0.50% from and after July 20, 2005 if the notes have not been registered by that date.]
+The liquidated damages were payable by Charter in cash so long as the convertible notes remained unregistered, but not to exceed a maximum period of two years from the original issuance date.
 In addition, we were required to have effective the registration statement of which this prospectus forms a part by April 1, 2005.
-Such registration was not declared effective by that date, and we incurred liquidated damages from April 2, 2005 until the effective date of the registration statement containing this prospectus.
+Such registration was not declared effective by that date, and we incurred liquidated damages from April 2, 2005.
 These liquidated damages were payable in cash or additional principal on a monthly basis.
-These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days after April 1, 2005 and 0.50% per month of the accreted principal amount of the convertible notes thereafter (or 0.375% and 0.75% per month, respectively, if, in lieu of paying such liquidated damages in cash, we elect to pay such damages by adding to the outstanding principal amount of the notes).
+These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days of the default and 0.50% per month of the accreted principal amount of the convertible notes thereafter (or 0.375% and 0.75% per month, respectively, if, in lieu of paying such liquidated damages in cash, we elect to pay such damages by adding to the outstanding principal amount of the notes).
+Such amounts will accrue so long as the shares remain unregistered, but not to exceed a maximum period of two years from the original issuance date of the notes.
 In April, May and June 2005, the liquidated damage payments were made in cash.